fbpx

 Abdoulaye Epizo Bangoura is one of Africa`s leading percussionists .
 A former member of the famous Ensemble Koteba of Ivory Coast he was born into a family of Griots, highly respected and honored members of this community of musicians and storytellers, keepers of their ancestral traditions and customs, a true living memory of Africa.

 Epizo immortalize his culture through his songs, music, dance and legends.
 His father started to teach him how to play an instruments at three years of age.
-A few years later he started going to school where he became a member of school bands.
-Epizo then performed in front of Guinea ex President Ahamed Sekou Toure.
-He then started his first tour in Europe with music and dance directed by Audre Toure the wife of the President.
 As a griot he is a respected historian, and considers it his responsibility to transmit his oral ancestral traditions through music: the drum, dance and chants.

 ALMA VELASQUEZ HUICHULEF BIO